-Care Coordination's medical cost under management increased by 18%, including an 18% negative impact from foreign currency translation in the current period.
+Care Coordination's medical cost under management increased by 25%, including an 11% negative impact from foreign currency translation in the current period.
 At Constant Exchange Rates, Care Coordination's medical cost under management increased by 36% primarily due to an expansion of our existing ESCOs through the addition of new physician practice partners and dialysis facilities.
 See note 4 to the table "Key indicators and business metrics for the North America Segment," above.

-The increase in patient encounters was primarily driven by increased encounters for hospital related physician services.
+The increase in patient encounters was primarily driven by increased encounters for hospital related physician services until June 28, 2018 (see note 2 of the notes to the consolidated financial statements (unaudited) included in this report).
 See note 4 to the table "Key indicators and business metrics for the North America Segment," above.